nus-cs2030s/2021-s2/docs/11-overriding.md

 ## `Object` and `String`

-In Java, every class that does not extend another class inherits from the [class `Object`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Object.html) implicitly.  `Object` is, therefore, the "ancestors" of all classes in Java and is at the root of the class hierarchy.
+In Java, every class that does not extend another class inherits from the [class `Object`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Object.html) implicitly.  `Object` is, therefore, the "ancestor" of all classes in Java and is at the root of the class hierarchy.

 The `Object` class does not encapsulate anything in particular.
 It is a very general class that provides useful methods common to all objects.
 The two useful ones that we are going to spend time with are: